Teardrop, Keystone & More: Pallet Racking Types and Applications

-The world of pallet racking is surprisingly diverse.
-To get the most out of your facility’s storage space may mean using one particular style or a combination of pallet racking types.
-Today, we’ll walk you through some popular types of pallet racking, their benefits and some common applications.
+Today, we’ll walk you through some popular pallet racking types, their benefits and some common applications.
 Ready to explore your storage options?
 Just read on!

-Warehouse Pallet racking comes in many shapes and sizes.
-Depending on your application, your facility could benefit from several different pallet racking configurations.
+Warehouse pallet racking comes in many shapes and sizes.
+Depending on your application, your facility could benefit from several different types of pallet racking.
 The first step is understanding what kinds of items you intend to store.
 Taking a full assessment of your storage requirements is key to developing a solution that meets all your needs.

 For example, if your team is dealing with stock that will expire, you may find use in racking types that utilize first-in, first-out (FIFO) storage systems.
 Additionally, if you’re consistently de-palletizing inventory into smaller carton storage, pallet racking may not be appropriate at all.
 In this case, you may depend on other racking types like carton flow racking.